openshift-4-compliance/openshift-4-compliance-automation/redhat-acm/README.md

 ------- | ----------- | -------------
 [kubeadmin-policy](./authentication-user-management/kubeadmin-policy.yaml) | Validates the removal of the kubeadmin temporary user |
 [group-policy](./authentication-user-management/group-policy.yaml) | Ensures that a group is created with the defined users in it |
-[gatekeeper-shorten-tokens](./authentication-user-management/gatekeeper-shorten-tokens.yaml) | Ensure that authentication tokens have a restricted lifespan |
+[gatekeeper-shorten-tokens](./authentication-user-management/gatekeeper-shorten-tokens.yaml) | Ensure that authentication tokens have a restricted lifespan | The [GateKeeper](https://github.com/open-policy-agent/gatekeeper) operator needs to be installed
+[gatekeeper-oauth-secured-identity-providers-only](./authentication-user-management/gatekeeper-oauth-secured-identity-providers-only/gatekeeper-oauth-secured-identity-providers-only.yaml) | Ensure that only secured identity providers are allowed on the cluster | The [GateKeeper](https://github.com/open-policy-agent/gatekeeper) operator needs to be installed

 ### Authorization
 Policy  | Description | Prerequisites